Badboy-Luo/GF_eta/README.md

 ## Requirements

-This package should be run in a Python environment with the following required modules and recommended versions:
+The `eta.py` script should be run in a Python environment with the following required modules and recommended versions:

 Python 3.7

-MSNoise 1.6.3

 obspy 1.3.1